Knee Pain and Meniscus Tears

 Stem Cells for Knee Pain in Seattle, WA

-With locations in Seattle WA and St. Petersburg, FL, Axis Stem Cell Institute is the premier choice for the latest in stem cell therapies and techniques.
+With locations in Seattle, WA, and St. Petersburg, FL, Axis Stem Cell Institute is the premier choice for the latest in stem cell therapies and techniques across the US.
 Get your lifestyle back on track by solving the symptoms of a torn meniscus or osteoarthritis with stem cell therapy.
-To learn more about your options for knee pain, schedule a consultation with us by calling our office at 206-823-0960 or contacting us online today.
+To schedule a consultation at our Seattle or St. Petersburg office by calling 206.823.0960 or filling out our online form.